-Industry Events

-- 11. Boardwalk funds the attendance by each Trustee for educational courses, seminars, conferences or inhouse training relevant to the Trust. - 12.
-Trustees are provided with links to webcasts or seminars facilitated by industry professionals on various topics relevant to Boards.

-Trustees also attend external conferences, seminars and courses to maintain or enhance their knowledge and understanding of issues affecting our Business, in areas such as real estate, technology and cybersecurity, and ESG.
+Industry Events: Boardwalk funds the attendance by each Trustee for educational courses, seminars, conferences or in-house training relevant to the Trust.
+Trustees also attend external conferences, seminars and courses to maintain or enhance their knowledge and understanding of issues affecting our Business, in areas such as real estate, technology, cybersecurity and ESG.